Cut Healthcare Costs

 Reduce healthcare costs, stay healthy and net significant savings

-The annual healthcare cost for the last four consecutive years in America has been $2.8 trillion, or $8,915 per person, according to the Centers for Medicare & Medicaid Services (CMS).
-And, with rapid advances in healthcare technology we’re likely to live at least 30 years longer than our predecessors – that means paying more in medical costs.
+The annual healthcare cost in America in 2018 was $3.6 trillion, or $11,172 per person, according to the Centers for Medicare & Medicaid Services (CMS).
+And, with rapid advances in healthcare technology, we’re likely to live at least 30 years longer than our predecessors — that means paying more in medical costs.

 Consolidated Credit has helped over 10 million people get through a financial crisis.
 Medical bills or high healthcare costs are often reported as part of the problem and can even lead to bankruptcy.
 So how can you lower the cost of this necessary expense?
 And how can you avoid credit card debt when unexpected medical costs arise?

 Even an ounce of prevention is the best cure

 The best way to cut healthcare cost is to stay healthy.
 Here are some suggestions to help you live a healthy lifestyle so you can avoid high medical costs: